 When the watchdog timer is not disabled via instruction DISWDT it will continue counting up, even in Idle Mode.
-If it is not serviced via the instruction SRVWDT by the time the count reaches $FFFF_H$ the watchdog timer will overflow and cause an internal reset.
+If it is not serviced by the time the count reaches FFF_H the watchdog timer will overflow and cause an internal reset.
 This reset will pull the external reset indication pin RSTOUT low.
 The Watchdog Timer Reset Indication Flag (WDTR) in register SYSSTAT will be set in this case.